garrandall/popular-music-data/tracks/bed-j--holiday.md

 I'm starin' at you while you sleep
 Irreplaceable beauty
-Put my face up in your neck and breathe (Ooh, breathe) Take you into my senses
+Put my face up in your neck and breathe (Oh breathe) Take you into my senses
 Wake up it's time to finish
 Round two, round two